MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/dbengine-compactdatabase-method-dao.md

 <td><p>A string expression containing an encryption key, if the database is encrypted.
 The string &quot;;pwd=&quot; must precede the actual password.
 If you include a password setting in DstLocale, this setting is ignored.</p>

 > [!NOTE]
-> <P>This is deprecated parameter and is not supported in .ACCDB format.
+> This is deprecated parameter and is not supported in .ACCDB format.
 To encrypt an .ACCDB file, use the "pwd=" option string.
 Use strong passwords that combine upper- and lowercase letters, numbers, and symbols.
 Weak passwords don't mix these elements.
 Strong password: Y6dh!et5.
 Weak password: House27.
-Use a strong password that you can remember so that you don't have to write it down.</P>
+Use a strong password that you can remember so that you don't have to write it down.

 </td>